Intro to Raster vs Vector Files

 Now of course a lot of this is subjective and open to discussion.
 For example I can print a 300dpi image on my $50 cheap inkjet, and I can print the same image on my $800 printer – will they look the same?
 No, because all printers are not created equal.
 I can print the same image on the same printer and use 2 different papers and they will look totally different.
 That’s why there is a such a cost difference in printers, ink and paper.
 (But do watch out for overpriced junk!)

 Now that you know a bit about raster images and pixels, I’m going to show you something different.
 The other type of image you can make is a vector image.
 Vectors by definition are lines at a certain distance and angle.
 The lines, arcs circles, etc can easily be manipulated with points and handles to change the shape and keep a very straight and clean edge.
 As far as computer images are concerned, Vector images can be enlarged and reduced (scaled) without any real loss in quality.
-Adobe makes another program called Illustrator that works with mostly with vectors .
+Adobe makes another program called Illustrator that is designed to work with vectors .
 It doesn’t have the power of Photoshop for editing images, but is great for clean text and shapes of all sizes.
 We often create a background image in Photoshop and then import it into Illustrator to use as a mask for text or a background.

 So even though the objects in the drawing are enlarged, they remain sharp because they are constructed of vectors rather than pixels.
 In the blended reddish area, you can see pixels because the display is set to preview in raster mode..